Sync Metadata Between Photo Mechanic And Capture One

 Notes

-Another reason to choose for XMP is that the software does not write to the original file, which guarantees the integrity of the data, in contrast to embedded metadata.
+Another reason to choose XMP is that the software does not write to the original file, which guarantees the integrity of the data, in contrast to embedded metadata.

 DNG, however, is a different animal.
 Due to its open standard, Photo Mechanic always writes metadata in the file; it embeds the metadata.
 Fortunately, Capture One can read this.
-I

 If you do a full sync of metadata from Capture One with DNG raw files, Capture One creates an XMP sidecar file.
 Photo Mechanic reads the XMP metadata in addition to the embedded metadata in the DNG file.